odyslam/odyslam.com/_posts/2022/2022-01-29-gov-of-venice.md

 We can expect many different guilds performing work relevant to their functional area for many different governance modules.
 To ensure that the relevant Guild will be called, we force users to submit proposals that define at least a Guild to b e consulted.
 On top of that, Guilds can call other Guilds to the vote, making sure that most relevant voices are heard.

 Although the standard is completely agnostic about the Guild and the Merchant Republic, we took a highly opinionated approach for the reference implementation.

-Before we dive into the specifics, let's get a lay of the land:

-### Glossary

-- **Governance Modules**: The part of the architecture that has to do with the Governance of the DAO.
-Our implementation is based on Governor Bravo by Compound Labs.
-The main module is called the **Merchant Republic** and uses the **Constitution** to execute the proposals.
-- **Guild Council**: An interface that sits between the Guilds and the Merchant Republic.
-It functions as a registry of the Guilds that participate in Governance and proxies messages between a Guild and the Merchant Republic.
-- **Guild**: This particular Guild implementation that is permissionless, meaning that **anyone** can join and most actions require voting from the Guild Members.
-- **Commoner**: A token holder of the Merchant Republic that doesn't belong to a particular Guild.
-- **Guild Member**: A member of the Guild.
-They may or may not be token-holders.

 ## General Architecture